Major, Minor, Concentration Declarations

 I’ve met with the student and am ready to accept them.
 Now what do I need to do?

 Log into the Garnet Gateway.
-Under the “Faculty Course Registration/Advisor” menu click on the “Major and Minor Declaration Requests” link.
+Under the “Advising” menu click on the “Major/Minor/GEC Approval” link.
 Here you will see a list of students who have either requested you as an advisor or who were assigned to you by your chair.
 If you accept the student as an advisee click the “Approve” button next to their name.